Symbian9/qmapshack-doc-wiki/DocGisDatabaseAddRemove.md

 ![maproom2](images/DocGisDatabaseAddRemove/maproom3.png)

-This will remove the database from the database list, but not from your harddisc.
+This will remove the database from the database list, but not from your hard disk.
 You can load it later again.

 ## SQLite